Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 Which Method to Use?

-With a variety of joinery methods comes the obvious question: which joint is better?
+With various joinery methods comes the obvious question: which joint is better?

 While there is no simple answer, consider the following?